teja-tummalapalli/node-red-playground-bluemix-starter/README.md

 If you want to change the name of the Cloudant instance that gets created, the memory allocated to the application or other deploy-time options, have a look in `manifest.yml`.

+### Privacy Notice

+This package is configured to track deployments to IBM Bluemix and other Cloud Foundry platforms.
+The following information is sent to a Deployment Tracker service on each deployment:

+* Node.js package version
+* Node.js repository URL
+* Application Name (application_name)
+* Space ID (space_id)
+* Application Version (application_version)
+* Application URIs (application_uris)
+* Labels of bound services
+* Number of instances for each bound service and associated plan information
+*
+This data is collected from the package.json file in this application and the VCAP_APPLICATION and VCAP_SERVICES environment variables in IBM Bluemix and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of this applications to IBM Bluemix to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.
+Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.